LauDL123/Proyect_WebWizards_2024/README.md

 Usage:

-The tool is designed for users to register, purchase, and/or send messages to the administrator to finalize purchases or services.
+The tool is designed for users to register, request, and/or send messages to the administrator to finalize services.

-From the administrator's side, inventory and services provided can be managed, as well as the inbox.
+From the administrator's side, services provided can be managed, as well as the inbox.